Growth Engineering: The Technical and Non-Technical Elements

 Integration of Marketing Technologies:

-- This requires understanding of APIs, webhooks, and data pipelines to ensure seamless data flow between systems.
+Growth engineers often need to integrate various marketing and analytics tools into the product ecosystem.
+This requires understanding of APIs, webhooks, and data pipelines to ensure seamless data flow between systems.

 Non-Technical Perspective